ww-tech/roxie/README.md

 Roxie implements Unidirectional Data Flow (UDF) concepts introduced by [Redux](https://redux.js.org/).
 The core idea is that user Actions get dispatched to a Store (State container) which uses Reducers to transform them into States.
 In Android world, this design pattern is known as MVI (Model-View-Intent) where Model describes State and Intent describes user interaction.

-Roxie is a tiny library (merely 46 methods and 52 lines of code including comments).
-It is implemented using widely adopted lifecycle Google Architecture Components and RxJava.
+Roxie is a tiny library.
+It is implemented using widely adopted Lifecycle Google Architecture Components and RxJava2.
 Hopefully, the small footprint of this library will enable you to fully understand both concepts and implementation details.

 ## Roxie in a nutshell